 With more than 40 large and small parades in Orleans Parish alone, it helps to have a game plan.
 Here are some tips on how to experience Mardi Gras like you live here.

-Carnival Season begins on Twelfth Night (Jan.
-6), with parades that night and then beginning every weekend three weeks before Mardi Gras Day.
-If you want to celebrate with locals, hit one of the parades that rolls on Twelfth Night – Joan of Arc in the Quarter or Phunny Phorty Phellows Uptown – or check out the ones on the weekends leading up to Mardi Gras Day.
-The earlier parades are just as much fun and have far less out-of-town guests.
-Check out our guide to early Mardi Gras here.
+Each year, Carnival season kicks off on Twelfth Night (Jan.
+6).
+If you want to celebrate with locals, hit one of the parades that roll on Twelfth Night – Joan of Arc in the French Quarter or Phunny Phorty Phellows along the streetcar route Uptown – or check out the ones on the weekends leading up to Mardi Gras Day, including Chewbacchus and Krewe du Vieux.
+The earlier parades are just as much fun and tend to be less crowded than ones later in the season.
+Plus, if you get started earlier, you also have an excuse to sample even more varieties of King Cake.
+Check out our guide to early Mardi Gras here for even more ways to experience the season closer to the start.

 Parade like a pro.
 Take a look at the routes online ahead of time and keep track of parade progress with an app like WDSU’s Parade Tracker.

 Locals often watch parades in the same spot each year.
 Head to the route a little early to scope out a good spot near a restroom and to set up your chairs, ice chests, ladders, whatever.
 (Here’s the rule: Try to keep your stuff at least 6 feet from the curb).
 Getting to know your neighbors is often as much fun as the parade itself.

 Travel by car, streetcar, bus, and taxi is often disrupted during Mardi Gras.
 Be prepared for a lot of walking or try renting a bike.
 You can track public transit disruptions at www.norta.com.